Logo for Climate Social Science Network (CSSN)

 Although it can be difficult to obtain evidence on lobbying lobbying (in which case 'unknown' could be the answer), there are instances when such activities become exposed.
 Useful references are the OpenSecrets in the USA; and the Transparency Register in EU; and the website https://corporateeurope.org/en/climate.
 A further suggested reference for this indicator is InfluenceMap, which provides independent data and analysis on how business and finance are affecting the climate crisis.

-VIII.2 Is the organisation affiliated with think tanks, trade associations or other groups that spread environmental science disinformation and/or block environmental action in contradiction to its claims?
+8.2 Is the organization affiliated with think tanks, trade associations or other groups that spread environmental science disinformation and/or block environmental action in contradiction to its claims?

 If yes...